builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 The following are the relevant snippets I have used for this (my backend
 application was built in Python for which a very good reference to interfacing
-with Fusion can be found [here](https://github.com/Yelp/yelp-fusion/tree/master/fusion/python)).
+with Fusion from Yelp developers can be found [here](https://github.com/Yelp/yelp-fusion/tree/master/fusion/python)).
-Note that since I went the Python route, this also meant using Flask for some
+Note that since I went the
+Python route, this also meant using Flask for some of the tasks involved, per
-of the tasks involved, per the suggestion of Yelp folks.
+the suggestion of Yelp folks.

 ### A).
 Backend Part: